DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   Within form data, these custom containers would be conditional types, i.e. `tracked_form_pointer_list` for a "real" form and `std::vector<form_stub*>` for a working copy.

+## Get rid of notice codes because they suck and are bad

+DovahKit reports all backend warnings and errors via an enum called `dovah::notice_code` and a struct called `dovah::detailed_notice`.
+The notice codes are similar to WinAPI error codes, and the "detailed notice" struct contains fields for every possible piece of error information that a warning or error could provide.

+This sucks.
+We should instead design this similarly to exceptions -- not in the sense of them being thrown, but rather in the sense of:

+* Heap-allocating all "notices"
+* Having a common base class
+* Having subclasses for specific notice types

+This would remove the dependency on a massive enum (such that anything that emits a notice has to be recompiled if we ever edit the list of possible notices) and would also make most notice objects smaller, at the cost of some memory locality for lists of notices.
+We shouldn't be emitting *that* many notices during the load process, *especially* since we lazy-load forms (and form loading is where the bulk of possible notices during any sort of loading would come from), so taking a few trips to the heap for emitting notices shouldn't slow things down to any noticeabe degree.

 # Outside the backend